Ramla: Pool of Arches

 The Pool of Arches, also known as St. Helen's Pool and Bīr al-Anezīya, is an underground water cistern built during the reign of the Abbasid caliph Haroun al-Rashid in 789 CE (in the Early Muslim period) to provide Ramla with a steady supply of water.
 Use of the cistern was apparently discontinued at the beginning of the tenth century (the beginning of the Fatimid period), possibly due to the fact that the main aqueduct to the city went out of use at that time.

 Great Mosque

 The Crusaders built a cathedral in the first half on the 12th century, converted into a mosque when the Mamluks conquered Ramla in the second half of the 13th century, when they added a round minaret, an entrance from the north, and a mihrab.
 The Great Mosque of Ramla, also known as the El-Omari Mosque, it is in architectural terms Israel's largest and best-preserved Crusader church.

 Franciscan church and hospice

-The Hospice of St Nicodemus and St Joseph of Arimathea on Ramla's main boulevard, Herzl Street, is easily recognized by its clock-faced, square tower.
+The Hospice of Nicodemus and Joseph of Arimathea on Ramle's main boulevard, Herzl Street, is easily recognized by its clock-faced, square tower.
 It belongs to the Franciscan church.
 Napoleon used the hospice as his headquarters during his Palestine campaign in 1799.